It remained busy most of the night so we both slept with our earplugs in. Much too hectic in this town for our liking. Time to move on!

 Checked out the recreation site at the river but it wasn't well maintained and none of the sites appealed to us.
 So crossed the highway to the large open area alongside the river.

-There were numerous folks camped here & there, and also some fisherman.
+There were numerous folks camped here and also some fisherman.
 After chatting with a few of the folks who appeared to be "residents", we learned that it is a free-for-all.
 Park where you wish, but respect the signs marking private lands.

 It was VERY windy.
 The first spot we considered was much too windy; the fifth wheel was swaying!
 So moved to a spot behind some trees.
 Despite the wind, Steve still wanted a fire.